shivmgg/osd-doc/src/02_spec/07_modules/cdm/dbgregisters.rst

 - Reset Value: *implementation specific*
 - Access: *implementation specific*

-The register's bits [14:0] contain the corresponding SPR address bits as specified in the core.
+The CDM Address Register bits [14:0] correspond to the SPR address bits [14:0] that needs to be accessed.
+The register contains the data stored at the SPR address as computed by the above operation.